Skip to content

 nscp py execute --script my_script.py install --root /tmp

-The main function takes as input argument a list of command line options:
+The function receives the command-line arguments as a list of strings:

 from NSCP import log